Skip to Content

 Over the years, I’ve had personal and family experience of physical health problems, loss of both parents, grief at the death of my first born and debilitating anxiety and depression.
 I mention these in passing, but their reference skates just the surface.
 In actual fact, they’ve shaped my path in life and have made me do some tough inner work just to come out the other side, let alone find peace and joy.

 We all have our own unique set of challenges and demons to conquer and although this isn’t the time or space to share all of my story, I did want to be realistic and honest and say that minimalism does not make life easy.
-Life happens and **** still hits the fan.
+Life happens and it’s tough sometimes.

 If minimalists come across as though life is as perfectly precise as their homes would suggest, then there’s probably more to their life that you won’t be seeing, sometimes by choice and sometimes by design.
 Every human who’s lived a little knows that life isn’t perfect.